cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Organizations are responsible for ensuring that the supply chain for workloads they are developing are subjected to actionable security analysis within the lifecycle process.
 Supply Chain security can be broken into two parts: the security of the tools and services that provide an environment to create a workload (e.g. developer tooling) and the components that make up the workload itself (e.g. libraries, dependencies, and images).
 The supply chain needs to be implemented in such a way that the integrity of the supply chain itself is verifiable, and artifacts produced by the software supply chain can therefore be signed for verification of provenance.
 As such, an organization must exercise caution when using [dependencies](https://research.swtch.com/deps) as upstream dependent packages will inevitably contain security vulnerabilities.
 Verifying the authenticity and integrity of third-party packages used is essential to ensure that the dependencies are as intended and not compromised.

 A primary characteristic of cloud native applications is the reuse of software that is available as open source packages and container images that are built and distributed through open source container registries.
 Consequently, it is critical for developer, operator, and security personnel to ensure that artifacts and dependencies in their applications do not contain known sources of malware and vulnerabilities.
-The presence of malware in container images is a significant attack vector in the runtime environment.
+The presence of malware in container images is a significant attack vector in the runtime environment [^5].
 It is essential to employ on-demand and periodic vulnerability scanning of container images and composite packages in the [CI pipeline](#CI_pipeline) as well as in the container registries.

 Leveraging these methods permits verifiable, [secure software distribution](#kix.3nqyr7f883rx) and ongoing operation.
 Incorporating vulnerability scanning in the workload generation pipeline allows an organization to amplify feedback for development teams and has the further potential to block insecure or vulnerable updates from being distributed and deployed.
 Periodically scanning software will also allow for escalation of newly identified vulnerabilities in existing software.